Project-Nexus-Megagames/CANDI-server/README.md

-# project-nexus
+# Afterlife
-Central Hub for the West Coast Megagames Project Nexus platform
+Server for the Afterlife Game